-Puglia is Italy's hot destination.
+Once an out-of-the-way and little-visited region, Puglia has become one of Italy's hottest destinations.
 It may surprise you to know that much of Italy's wine is produced this far south, much of it used for export and blending.
 Lots of olive oil is produced in Puglia as well.

 Puglia may also surprise you with its wealth of archaeological sites, as well as the fine Baroque styles represented in Lecce's architecture and the interesting conical houses called trulli around Alberobello.
-Puglia is worth a couple of weeks of slow travel; there's lots of coastline to explore.
+Puglia is worth a couple of weeks of slow travel, and there's lots of coastline to explore.

-Puglia is a fascinating region to visit, from the Gargano Promontory to the Trulli fanciful world of Alberobello, where you can rent one of the odd, conical structures for your vacation.
+Puglia is a fascinating region to visit, from the Gargano Promontory to the Trulli fanciful world of Alberobello, where you can rent a trullo for your vacation.

 In the Gargano, visit the old cities of Monte Sant'Angelo, Lucera, Manfredonia, and San Severo, and the Padre Pio sanctuary of San Giovanni Rotondo.
-Vieste is near to Italy's newest national park, the Foresta Umbra, and is the holiday capital of the Gargano.
+Vieste is near to the Foresta Umbra national park and is the holiday capital of the Gargano.

-Trani, along the coast,... features an old settlement right around the harbor with seafront Cathedral dedicated to San Nicola Pellegrino.
-18th-century palaces like the Caccetta, the Quercia end the Bianchi give you a good idea of Puglia's Romanesque period.
-The Swabian castle of Trani was built by Federico II between 1223 and 1249 and was recently used as a prison.
+Trani, along the coast, features an old settlement right around the harbor with a seafront cathedral dedicated to San Nicola Pellegrino.
+Several 18th-century palaces, like the Caccetta, the Quercia and the Bianchi give you a good idea of Puglia's Romanesque period.
+The Swabian castle of Trani was built by Federico II between 1223 and 1249 and was up to recently used as a prison.

 Bari is a port city with an interesting old center.
-You can get the ferry to Greece from Bari.
+You can get a ferry to Greece from Bari.

 You can also get ferries from Brindisi, but it's a less interesting town.

-Trulli country starts in Alberobello, where there are more than 1500 of the strange, conical houses.
-You can rent one for a week to get the feel for this interesting part of Puglia.
+Trulli country starts in Alberobello, where there are more than 1500 of the quirky conical houses.
+You can stay in a trulli hotel, or rent a trullo house for a week to get the feel for this interesting part of Puglia.
 Locorotundo and Martina Franca are also interesting cities to visit.

 Lecce is blessed with a soft limestone so easy to work that Lecce became the center for ornate architectural ornamentation, called the barocco leccese, or Leccese Baroque.
-Lecce is a great town to walk around in, and its restaurants offer abundant fine food.
+Lecce is a great town to walk around in, and it has several fine restaurants.

-Santa Maria di Leuca is the end of the world, you might want to visit il Ciolo, a deep canyon scoured by the sea.
+Santa Maria di Leuca is the southernmost town on the heel of Italy, where you might want to visit il Ciolo, a deep canyon carved by the sea.

 If you have time, you can also visit the Basilicata town of Matera, the filming site of "The Passion of the Christ."
 If you go in early July, be sure to catch the Festa della Madonna Bruna.

-Most of Puglia is flat plain or small, flat-topped hills like you'll find in the murge Salentino, found from the area just northeast of Gallipoli to the point at the end of the peninsula.
+Most of Puglia is composed of relatively flat plains or small, flat-topped hills like you'll find in the murge Salentino, found from the area just northeast of Gallipoli to the point at the end of the peninsula.

-The largest portion of Puglia's protected area is found in the center of the Gargano Penninsula, most of which is made up of the Parco Nationale del Gargano as well as the Foresta Umbra, Italy's newest national park.
+The largest portion of Puglia's protected area is found in the center of the Gargano Penninsula, most of which is made up of the Parco Nationale del Gargano as well as the Foresta Umbra, a UNESCO World Heritage site.
 Protected areas like these form 6.7% of Puglia's total land mass of 19,362 square kilometers.